Effective Rate is the Equalizer

 The pricing model you choose will have a greater impact on your effective rate than the advertised rate alone.
 Let’s explore the models.

 Flat Rate Pricing

 You’ve undoubtedly encountered processors offering flat rate pricing, which offers businesses a simple single rate for all transactions.
 Sometimes there are additional fees for things like accepting cards issued outside the U.S., but for the most part the processor bundles the interchange rates, dues and assessments, and processor markup into one rate, which typically has a percentage component, a per-transaction component, and sometimes a monthly or annual fee.
 2.75% + $0.30 is an example of a common flat rate pricing structure.
 Simplicity is good, right?
-Rarely.
-As an extreme yet common example, by regulation many debit cards have an interchange rate of 0.05% + $0.22.
+Rarely when it comes to bank card processing.
+As an extreme yet common example, by federal regulation many debit cards have an interchange rate of 0.05% + $0.22.
 Even after accounting for dues and assessments, a processor charging 2.75% is keeping well over 2.6% in markup at your expense!
 We do not allow flat rate pricing in the Copperly Marketplace because it’s generally a rip off.

 The worst of all worlds, billback, enhanced billback, enhanced recover reduced, or blended pricing is a deceptive pricing model that uses flat rate pricing as the minimum you pay then bills you extra to accept cards associated with higher interchange rates.